-Due to desertification, caused by Climate Breakdown, 60 million people in sub-Saharan Africa are expected to migrate during the 2020s.
+Due to desertification, caused by Climate Breakdown, 60 million people in sub-Saharan Africa may be forced to migrate during the next three decades.
 African nations have decided to take action with a project aimed at restoring degraded land.

-“This is a historic moment.”
-Mullan says.
+“This is an historic moment.” he says.
 “For too long colonial powers and multinationals stole the resources of Africa and exploited its people.
 This is an African initiative that we can all be part of, the growing of a world wonder, that will be a symbol of transformative hope, not just for Africa, but for the entire world.”

-You are encouraged to watch the short BBC video below.
-For further information on The Great Green Wall Project, please click here.
+You are encouraged to watch the short BBC video above.
+For further information on The Great Green Wall Project, click here.